ninanovikoffr/ninanovikoffr/README.md

 ## About Me

 - 🎓 Currently pursuing a B.Sc. in Computer Science at UFLA
-- 📌 Interests: algorithms, software development, 3D modeling, animation, and applied computing
+- 📌 Interests: algorithms, software development, 3D modeling, animation, UI/UX design and front-end development.
 - 📖 Committed to continuous learning in both technical and visual computing fields
 - 🛠️ Involved in academic projects focused on problem solving and technical growth